NCEAS/metadig-engine/docs/operations-manual.md

 ## MetaDIG Assessment Services

-The metadata assessment engine (metadig-engine) components are installed and updated on the DataONE Kubernetes cluster using the Helm package manager https://helm.sh.
+The metadata assessment engine (metadig-engine) components are installed and updated on the DataONE Kubernetes cluster using helm.
+Helm charts for metadig-engine servers are in the metadig-engine repo `./helm` directory.

 The following sections describe the commands needed configure, install and update metadig-engine services.